 Figure 3.2-3 may be a surprise to some.
 It illustrates that - based on the USGS estimates of groundwater use for the six counties of the P-MRNRD - groundwater use has been decreasing since 2000 in contrast to the steady population increase since 1990 (USGS 2017).
-This is likely the result of several factors including urbanization, irrigation efficiencies, and weather patterns (2010 was an exceptionally wet year).
+This is likely the result of several factors including urbanization, rural and urban water use efficiencies, and weather patterns-2010 was an exceptionally wet year.
+Since the relationship between groundwater use and population is not a straightforward correlation, projecting potential groundwater use into the future is difficult.
+The factors that make such predictions difficult include the potential for reduced municipal and agricultural water demand due to innovations in technology.
+Conversely, the long-term impacts of climate change have the potential to increase demand and stress the P-MRNDR's water supply.
+As stated in the University of Nebraska's Climate Roundtable Report (UNL-SNR 2015), "The threats to water resources is real.
+Nebraska, which ranks first in the number of irrigated acres, will continue to see pressure on water resources grow with increases in frequency and intensity of droughts and more temperature extremes."